ColorInvert/city-explorer-api/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.

+02/02/2023 9:00PM overhaul to weather data, connection of frontend and backend of the server, more detailed weather is grabbed and properly formatted instead of being pulled from hardcoded data.
+-->

 ## Credit and Collaborations